 The U-line 3000 Series of models offer a Sabbath mode for users who require this functionality during Sabbaths.
-Sabbath mode disables system responses to user initiated activities and all external functions, including lighting, display and audible alarms.
+Sabbath mode disables system responses to user initiated activities and all external functions; including lighting, display and audible alarms.
 The unit will still maintain internal temperatures and set points.

 - 1. To enter Sabbath Mode, select Sabbath Mode from the Customer Menu.

 - 2. Press ☐ to select "Off".

-- 3. Press 🙆.
-"Off" will begin to flash.
+- 3. Press 🙆, "Off" will begin to flash.

-- 4. Press rightarrow or rightarrow to change "Off" to "On".

-- 5. Press 0 to confirm your selection.
+- 5. Press 0 to Confirm your selection.

 The display will fade out as the unit enters Sabbath mode.
-Sabbath mode remains active until ${\mbox{$\Phi$}}$ is pushed.
+Sabbath remains active until 0 is pushed.